empearce/Sprout-Changelog-updates/AUTOMATION-SETUP.md

 The bot will create:
 ```
-TL;DR: Discussion about filling user profiles in Sprout Social for frequent flyers.
+TL;DR: Discussion about whether to fill user profiles in Sprout Social for frequent flyers.
+       After checking with leadership, Kai confirmed this should NOT be done due to
+       security concerns.

-       UPDATE: Kai confirmed we should NOT add information to Sprout profiles for
+Action: No action required - confirmed we should not add information to Sprout user
-       security reasons, despite potential efficiency gains.

-Action: Do NOT populate user profiles in Sprout.
-This was clarified as a security concern.
+        profiles for security reasons.
 ```

+**Note:** When a thread concludes with "should not", "security concern", or similar negative conclusions, the bot automatically sets the action to "No action required" with the reasoning.
+This ensures teams don't accidentally take action on something that was decided against.

 This ensures the changelog reflects the **accurate final decision**, not just the initial discussion.